-Fiddler et arrangeur Country US né Carl B. Cotner, le 8 avril 1916 à Lake Cicott (Indiana).
+Fiddler et arrangeur Country US né Carl B. Cotner, le 8 Avril 1916 à Lake Cicott (Indiana).
 Carl Cotner a surtout travaillé avec Gene Autry.
-Il est décédé le 14 Novembre 1986
+Il est décédé le 14 Novembre 1986 à Buena Park (Californie).

 14 November 1986, Buena Park, California, USA.
 A skilful violinist, Cotner took